 You must be in line to receive one of the above benefits for at least the next 12 months.

-If you receive any of the benefits above, you may not have to pay road tax.
-There is more information about financial help you may be entitled to and how to apply, on GOV.UK.
+If you receive any of the benefits above, you can also apply for a road tax exemption.
+There is more information about financial help you may be entitled to and how to apply, on GOV.UK

 If walking longer distances is becoming more and more of a struggle, you might consider getting a mobility scooter.

 You can buy them or lease them through several different schemes.

 Some councils run Shopmobility schemes where you can hire wheelchairs and scooters to go shopping or get about the town.
 Visit GOV.UK to find out about community transport services and Shopmobility schemes in your area.